 If it takes a longer time, it can lead the potential investor to think and give room to derail the deal process.

 Therefore, the seller needs to lead the buyer’s schedule.
 Setting a timeline for each procedure and ensuring that the potential buyer adheres to that timeline is a crucial factor for the seller and its advisor.

 We can successfully sell the clients’ assets with three powerful strengths.

 First, we are financial specialists who are proficient in company valuation and writing a CIM.
 It is vital to prove the value of the asset to investors.
 We can very well explain the value of our clients’ company by creating logical grounds.
 That is a fundamental determinant in increasing price bargaining power.
 We are also very good at the sell side M&A process so we can finish everything we should prepare before marketing.
 We will streamline the deal process by listing potential investors, preparing documents for due diligence, managing the seller’s TF team, and preparing negotiations with potential investors.

 Second, we have global networking that no other advisor has.
 Our marketing reaches Korea and other Asian countries.
 Through continuous communication with the clients, we will update the list of potential investors and report their review status.
 Our global marketing will eventually increase the success rate and value of the deal.

 Finally, we have experienced many types of deals across different industries.
 We understand the environment of our client’ company and the deal structure so that we can provide a fitted sale strategy accordingly.
 All of these strengths we hold will eventually lead to a successful sale of your business or asset.

-Please leave your inquiry, and we will contact you after checking it.
+Please leave your inquiry about our sell side m&a process, and we will contact you after checking it.